-- ✓ Any symptoms will be considered related to COVID-19 unless there is information that the symptom is not related to COVID-19. - ✓ If you or someone in your household is immunocompromised or you have other concerns related to return to work, please reach out to Ms. Skopek. - ✓ We will follow CDC contact-tracing guidance for notifying employees promptly of exposure.
+- ✓ Any symptoms4 will be considered related to COVID-19 unless there is information that the symptom is not related to COVID-19. - ✓ If you or someone in your household is immunocompromised or you have other concerns related to return to work, please reach out to Ms. Skopek. - ✓ We will follow CDC contact-tracing guidance for notifying employees promptly of exposure.
 Individuals will only be notified if they have been exposed to an individual who has tested positive for COVID-19, or who is presenting with COVID-19 symptoms that are not attributable to another reasonable diagnosis.
 Exposure risk begins when someone has been within 6 feet of the infected person for 15 minutes or more within 48 hours prior to the sick individual showing COVID-19 symptoms. - ✓ We will use the protocols in the following chart to determine when to return employees to work in the courthouse.
 As with all of our guidance, these protocols were developed in accordance with public health guidance and specifically in consultation with the Pennsylvania Department of Health, Bureau of Epidemiology.

-&lt;sup>4 Symptoms, as defined by the CDC, may appear 2-14 days after exposure to the virus, and may include fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and/or diarrhea.
+4 Symptoms, as defined by the CDC, may appear 2-14 days after exposure to the virus, and may include fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and/or diarrhea.
 This list may be updated with new guidance from the CDC as it becomes available.

-What if you think or know you have COVID-19 or have been exposed to COVID-19?
-When can you return to work?
-A. Think or know you have COVID-19, either because you are exhibiting symptoms or have had a positive test Stay home until you are - 3 days fever-free (define fever as > 100.4) and - 10 days since symptoms first appeared and - Improvement in symptoms EXAMPLE: Employee has a fever of 103 on June 1st and it breaks on June 4th.
-All other symptoms have resolved by then as well.
-She may return to work on June 11th (3 days fever free - June 8th; 10 days since symptoms first appeared - June 11th) B. Had a positive test but remain asymptomatic Stay home until - 10 days since your test or - If your doctor recommends another test, 10 days after you have had two negative tests with at least 24 hours between the 2 tests Employee has a positive test on June 1st.
-If employee has no other symptoms or tests, she may return to work on June 11th.
-Employee has a positive test on June 1st.
-Her doctor recommends another test, and she has a negative test on June 10th.
-She has another test on June 15th, also negative.
-She may return to work on June 25th.
-If at any point the employee develops symptoms during his or her time at home, the calculation of return to work should be considered under scenario A, above.
-C. Live with, provide care to, or have been in close contact with an individual with a positive COVID-19 test or exhibiting COVID-19 symptoms "close contact" is defined as being within 6 feet for > 15 minutes within 48 hours prior to the sick individual testing positive or showing COVID-19 symptoms Stay home until 14 days after last exposure.
-If your contact is with someone you live with or provide care to, those 14 days begin to run when the infected person is: - 3 days fever-free (define fever as > 100.4) and 10 days since symptoms first appeared and improvement in symptoms OR - 10 days have passed since the infected person's positive test or if their doctor recommends another test, until that person has had two negative tests and at least 24 hours have passed between the 2 tests
+If y you Then A. Think or know you have COVID-19, either because you are exhibiting symptoms or have had a positive test Stay home until you are 3 days fever-free (define fever as > 100.4) and 10 days since symptoms first appeared and Improvement in symptoms EX AMPLE: • Employee has a fever of 103 on June 1 st and it brea ks on June 4 th .
+All other symptoms have resolved by 3 days fever free - June 8 th ; 10 days since symptoms В. Had a positive test but remain asymptomatic Stay home until 10 days since your test If your doctor recommends another test, 10 days after you have had two negative tests with at leas 24 hours between the 2 tests Employee has a positive test on June 1 st .
+If employee • on June 10 th .
+She has another test on June 15 th , also r recommends another test, and she has a negative test negative.
+She may return to work on June 25 th . • Employee has a positive test on June 1 st .
+Her docto on June 10 th .
+She has another test on June 15 th , also r recommends another test, and she has a negative test negative.
+She may return to work on June 25 th . ring his or her time at home, the calculation of return